GOMC-WSU/Manual/src/input_file.rst

     .. note:: The default value for ``Exclude`` is "1-4".

     .. note:: In CHARMM force field, the 1-4 interaction needs to be considered.
 Choosing "``Exclude`` 1-3" will modify 1-4 interaction based on 1-4 parameters in parameter file.
-If a kind force field is used, where 1-4 interaction needs to be ignored, such as TraPPE, either "``Exclude`` 1-4" needs to be chosen or 1-4 parameter needs to be assigned to zero in the parameter file.
+If a kind of force field is used, where 1-4 interaction needs to be ignored, such as TraPPE, either "``Exclude`` 1-4" needs to be chosen or 1-4 parameter needs to be assigned to zero in the parameter file.

 ``Potential``
   Defines the potential function type to calculate non-bonded interaction energy and force between atoms.